-Four and a half years ago we reviewed the MA750 and back then it got a huge 8.3.
-I say huge because at the time we scored to UK standards and we are a stingy lot with marks back home.
+Four and a half years ago we reviewed the MA750i and back then it got an excellent score.
+I say excellent because at the time we scored to UK standards and we are a stingy lot with marks back home.

 If we scored it today it might be a few points higher on the US scale we now use.
-This was an absolute cracker of a budget wired IEM with an excellent build quality, above-average sound and backed by an excellent warranty.
+This was an absolute cracker of a budget-wired IEM with excellent build quality, above-average sound, and backed by an excellent warranty.

 What Is The Pitch?